-This testimony is Positive on House Bill 2720 because it eliminates the food sales tax on August 1, 2022, however I have concerns that this bill does not hold the state highway fund harmless.
+This testimony is Positive on House Bill 2111 because it eliminates the food, feminine hygiene and diaper sales taxes on April 1, 2023.

-Kansas is one of 13 states that levies a sales tax on food, and Kansas taxes food at the second highest rate in the country (Figure 1).
-Only Mississippi charges a higher sales tax rate on food.
+Kansas is one of 13 states that levies a sales tax on food, and the state currently taxes food at 4%, one of the highest rates in the country (Figure 1).
+Of the surrounding states, only Oklahoma charges a higher sales tax rate on food.
 These figures do not include local sales taxes.
 Six states (including Missouri) which totally or partially exempt food from state sales taxes allow for the imposition of local taxes on food, according to the Federation of Tax Administrators.

 Grocery purchases in Kansas increase with family size and income.
 Using data from the Survey of Consumer Expenditures in 2020, we estimated the share of annual expenditures on groceries and other taxable goods and services for a family of four (Figure 2).
 The height of the bars indicates the percentage of income spent on goods and services.
 Lower income households spend a higher share of their total income on food and other goods that are more frequently taxed, and thus pay a higher share of their income on the food sales tax than high-income households.
 Food is a necessity, and Kansas households cannot avoid paying the food sales tax.
+Likewise, diapers are a necessity for young children and feminine hygiene products are a necessity for women.
+Lower income families will spend a larger share of their income on these products and pay a higher share of their income in taxes for these necessities.